krayin/krayin-docs/docs/2.0/packages/localization.md

   |
   | The fallback locale determines the locale to use when the current one
   | is not available.
 You may change the value to correspond to any of
-  | the language folders that are provided through your application.
+  | the language directories that are provided through your application.
   |
   */